 - Ziva David, of NCIS.
 A Mossad agent who soon transfers to NCIS.

 - The Simpsons go to Israel in one episode, though there are very few countries they haven't been to at this point.
-Notable that Homer was able to get all religions in the holy land to agree on one thing: that they hated him.
+Notable in that Homer was able to get all religions in the holy land to agree on one thing: that they hated him.
 He also suffers from a bout of Jerusalem Syndrome, a real phenomena that overtakes people in the Holy Land.